DavitNazarov/Movies/README.md

 - Super admins resolve requests at `/api/admin-requests/:id/decision`, which in turn updates the MongoDB user document (promoting, demoting, or deleting) and records a `resolvedAt` timestamp plus optional response message.
+- When a super admin makes a user admin directly (without a request), the status shows "Made by super admin" instead of "Approved" to distinguish from request-based promotions.
+- Admin dashboard now only allows removing or making admin - the "mark unverified" function has been removed.
+- **Table Refresh**: Each table (Users, Admin Requests, Ad Requests) has a refresh button at the top right.
+Tables only refresh on button click or page reload - no automatic polling intervals.
+- **History Modals**: After 5 requests, all requests are moved to a "History" section accessible via a button below each table.
+History modals show requests from the last 30 days, and old requests are automatically deleted from the database after 30 days via a daily cron job.
+- **User Management Modal**: If there are more than 10 users, a "View All Users" button appears, opening a modal with a searchable list of all users (search by name, email, or status).
+Users are not deleted after 30 days.
 - Email notifications are sent via Resend when requests are created and when a decision is made, using templates in `Backend/mail/templates/`.
 Configure `RESEND_API_KEY` (or `RESEND_API_TOKEN`) to enable deliveries; otherwise the system safely logs skipped emails.

+## 📢 Ad Banner System

+- **Ad Request Model** (`Backend/model/AdRequest.model.js`) stores ad requests with image URL (or uploaded file path), link URL, start/end dates, and status (pending/approved/declined/deactivated).
+- **⚠️ Important**: On Render.com's free tier, the filesystem is ephemeral - uploaded files are lost when the server restarts.
+For production, consider using cloud storage (AWS S3, Cloudinary) or use image URLs instead of file uploads.
+- **User Flow**:
+  - Logged-in users can submit ad requests from the Profile page (`/profile`).
+  - Users can provide either an image URL or upload an image file (one is required).
+  - Users must provide a link URL where users will be redirected when clicking the banner.
+  - Users select start and end dates using a custom date picker that visually indicates unavailable time slots.
+  - The system prevents overlapping date ranges - if another approved ad is active during the selected time, the user receives a generic error message.
+  - Unavailable date ranges are fetched from the backend and displayed in the date picker.
+- **Admin Flow**:
+  - Super admins can approve, decline, or deactivate active ads in the Admin Dashboard.
+  - Other admins can view ad requests but cannot take action.
+  - Deactivated ads are immediately excluded from availability checks, making their time slots available again.
+- **Display Logic**:
+  - Active ads (approved and within date range, excluding deactivated) are automatically displayed in banner sections between movie rows on the home page.
+  - The system shows countdown information (e.g., "expires in 1 hour") for the current ad.
+  - If another user has a scheduled ad, it shows when it will start (e.g., "user2's ad starts in 1 hour").
+  - After an ad expires, the next scheduled ad automatically appears.
+  - Clicking an active banner redirects users to the specified link URL.
+- **Banner Placement**: Ad banners appear only under Popular Movies on the home page.
+- **History**: Ad requests older than 5 entries are moved to a History modal showing the last 30 days.
+Old requests are automatically deleted after 30 days via a daily cron job.

 ---